Karl Weinrich: Early life

-In February 1922 Weinrich joined the Nazi Party and founded local groups (Ortsgruppen) in Landau and other towns in the Palatinate.
-At this time he was active in opposition to the French occupation of the Rhineland.
+In February 1922, Weinrich joined the Nazi Party and founded local groups (Ortsgruppen) in Landau and other towns in the Palatinate.
+At this time, he was active in opposition to the French occupation of the Rhineland.
 In May 1923, Weinrich was sentenced by a French military court to four months imprisonment due to his nationalist activities and anti-French agitation.
 However, Weinrich fled across the Rhine, settled in Kassel and found employment as a laborer.
-In 1924 he joined the Reich Compensation Office as a tax secretary.
+In 1924, he joined the Reich Compensation Office as a tax secretary.

 Nazi Party career

 Meanwhile, the Party had been banned in the wake of the failed Beer Hall Putsch in November 1923.
 After the ban was lifted, Weinrich immediately rejoined it in February 1925 (membership number 24,291).
-He co-founded the Ortsgruppe in Kassel, becoming the Ortsgruppenleiter (Local Group Leader).
+He co-founded the Ortsgruppe in Kassel, becoming the Ortsgruppenleiter (local group leader).
 He also served from 1925 to 1927 as Treasurer and Deputy Gauleiter of Gau Hesse-Nassau North.
-On 1 September 1927 he became Acting Gauleiter, when Walter Schultz was placed on leave of absence, and was named permanent Gauleiter on 1 February 1928.
+On 1 September 1927, he became Acting Gauleiter, when Walter Schultz was placed on leave of absence, and was named permanent Gauleiter on 1 February 1928.
 The Gau was renamed Gau Kurhessen on 1 January 1934.

-Weinrich failed in his bid to be elected to the Prussian Landtag on 20 May 1928.
-However, on 17 November 1929 he became a City Councilor in Kassel, a member of the Kassel Municipal Parliament and the Hesse-Nassau Provincial Parliament.
-On 14 October, 1930 he was elected to the Prussian Landtag, serving until October 1933, and was a member of its executive committee from May 1932.
-From 1933 was a member of the Prussian Provincial Council for the Province of Hesse-Nassau and from 1933 to 1934 he was the Deputy Authorized Representative of the Province to the Reichsrat.
-From 11 July 1933 to 1945 he was a member of the Prussian State Council, and from 12 November 1933 to 1945, he was a member of the Reichstag for electoral constituency 19, Hesse-Nassau.
+Weinrich failed in his bid to be elected to the Landtag of Prussia on 20 May 1928.
+However, on 17 November 1929 he became a city councilor in Kassel, a member of the Kassel Municipal Parliament and the Hesse-Nassau Provincial Parliament.
+On 14 October 1930, he was elected to the Prussian Landtag, serving until October 1933, and was a member of its executive committee from May 1932.
+From 1933, he was a member of the Prussian Provincial Council for the Province of Hesse-Nassau and also was the Deputy Representative of the Province to the Reichsrat until its abolition on 14 February 1934.
+From 11 July 1933 to 1945, he was a member of the Prussian State Council and, from 12 November 1933 to May 1945, he was a member of the Reichstag for electoral constituency 19, Hesse-Nassau.